-Internet Marketing Tools CSA278- 3 credits
+Internet Marketing Tools CSA278/CSA278DE - 3 credits

 This course introduces students to an exciting and significant part of internet business marketing.
 Learn to use the Internet as a source for market research, a communicating medium, and as a distribution channel.
 This course will place emphasis on social media and social marketing, branding and advertising, and email marketing.
+This course can be offered on ground or online.
 Prerequisites: CMP135DE Internet Research & Resources, ENG180DE Business English I